Kevin Byrne (New York politician): Putnam County, NY

+New York State Assembly

+Byrne served in the Assembly for three terms, from 2017 till the end of 2022.
 During his first term in the Assembly, Byrne voted against every tax increase proposed in the Assembly.
 This is a primary reason why Byrne was recognized in 2017 as one of five state legislators with the highest rating by the Conservative Party of New York State.

-In 2019 Byrne was honored with the “Defender of Life” Award by the Westchester-Putnam Right to Life Committee.
-In 2020 he received the “Guardian of Small Business” Award from the NFIB, in addition to being named as one of GOPAC’s 2020 emerging leaders.
+In 2019 Byrne was honored by the Westchester-Putnam Right to Life Committee.
+In 2020 he received the "Guardian of Small Business" Award from the NFIB, in addition to being named as one of GOPAC's 2020 emerging leaders.

 During his first term, Byrne introduced and passed ten bills in the Assembly, eight of which passed the Senate and were signed into law by the governor, more than most other freshmen members during that time.
 During his three terms in the Legislature, Byrne introduced and passed over twenty bills that have been signed into law by either Governor Andrew Cuomo or Governor Kathy Hochul.

-Some brief examples of Byrne’s legislation in the Assembly included:
+Some brief examples of Byrne's legislation in the Assembly included: